Well, this was bound to happen, wasn’t it?

 Ending/Terminating a Periodic Tenancy

-If you wish to end a Periodic Tenancy (i.e. a rolling month-by-month contract that automatically takes effect after the ‘fixed term’ expires and when no new contract is signed), you can also serve a Section 21 notice to end the tenancy.
+If you wish to end a Periodic Tenancy (i.e. typically a rolling month-by-month contract, which automatically takes effect after the ‘fixed term’ expires where no new contract is signed), you can also serve a Section 21 notice to end the tenancy.

 2) Tenancy Surrender